James-G-Hill/Recommendations-for-R-Developers/README.md

 ### Coding Style

-Code should be written to a regular format The with easily understandable rules.
+Code should be written to a regular format with easily understandable rules.
 The Tidyverse Style Guide serves as a comprehensive foundation for any team coding style:

 https://style.tidyverse.org/